faizan-khan-iit/gsoc17/README.md

 ------------------------------------

 ### Future Work
 Currently the aim is to introduce a `data.table` dependency in `animint2` for performance and stability improvements.
-The discussion can be [tracked here](https://github.com/tdhock/animint2/issues/2).
+The progress can be [tracked here](https://github.com/tdhock/animint2/pull/8).
 Another idea for further improvement would be to port the geom specific code from `animint2` to `ggplot2Animint`.